aemarco/aemarcoCore/README.md

 	Known Urls are either provided in ConfigurationHelper or handled via a json file containing a List<string>
 	Sources for the list are handled in following order:
-	ConfigurationHelper.KnownUrlsFunc --> known Urls are passed in via a Func ConfigurationHelper.KnownUrlsFile --> A file location which is beeing readed and writed app.config CrawlerData --> A directory where a file 'known.json' will be used ApplicationDirectory subfolder JSON --> File 'known.json' will be used
+	ConfigurationHelper.KnownUrlsFunc --> known Urls are passed in via a Func ConfigurationHelper.KnownUrlsFile --> A file location which is beeing read from and written to ApplicationDirectory subfolder JSON --> File 'known.json' will be used

 Create a PersonCrawler for usage